SAP-archive/helm-broker/docs/09-addons-validation.md

 go run components/helm-broker/cmd/checker/main.go {PATH_TO_YOUR_ADDONS}
 ```

-If any addon does not meet the requirements, the Helm Broker does not expose it as a Service Class.
+If any addon does not meet the requirements, Helm Broker does not expose it as a Service Class.
 This situation is displayed in logs.
-To check logs from the Helm Broker, run these commands:
+To check logs from Helm Broker, run these commands:

 ```
 export HELM_BROKER_POD_NAME=kubectl get pod -n kyma-system -l app=helm-broker